 Our Postdoctoral training programs are for high calibre PhD scientists to perform cutting-edge research in an innovative and dynamic research environment.

 Postdoctoral Research Associates are expected to perform exploratory research as part of a multi-disciplinary team and publish in high impact scientific journals.

 Astex is always looking to attract highly motivated PhD scientists from multiple research areas, including Neuroscience, Computational Chemistry, Bioinformatics, Structural Biology, Biophysics, Medicinal Chemistry and Cancer Biology.

 Applicants may also propose their own scientific projects in drug discovery technology.

-Please click here to view our current Sustaining Innovation Postdoctoral Fellowship opportunities.
+Please click here to view our current Sustaining Innovation Postdoctoral Research opportunities.

 The Chris Abell Sustaining Innovation Award